 However, with the virus not only still present, but once again spiking in the United States, the reality that the NFL season will in fact be impacted is beginning to set in.

 Half of all preseason games have already been canceled and teams are bracing for the likelihood of having no fans or a reduced number of fans at games, with the Ravens and Chiefs already announcing plans for reduced capacity.

 As we’ve seen in other sports, most notably baseball, with this new reality comes an economic showdown between owners and players about how to handle the loss of revenue.

 And as we saw with baseball, that showdown is already spilling into public view.
 On Tuesday, NFL Media’s Tom Pelissero reported that the NFL Players Association informed its board of representatives that the league was proposing that 35% of player salaries be held in escrow to help manage costs during the 2020 season.

-According to Pelissero, the response from NFLPA executive Don Davis to the league was, “Basically, we told them to kick rocks.”
+According to Pelissero, the response from Don Davis, the NFLPA's Senior Director of Player Affairs, to the league was, “Basically, we told them to kick rocks.”

 Davis, who won two Super Bowls with the Patriots in 2003 and 2004, joined Ordway, Merloni and Fauria on Wednesday (listen to the full interview here) to expand on the negotiations with the league and that first offer that he views as “a bit outrageous.”

 “When they’re asked to take a pay cut, typically that is the reaction,” Davis told OMF.
 “Nobody should really be surprised about that.
 Any time you’re in a contract dispute or you’re asked to take less money, I think that’s your first reaction, all of us.